spyLn271/SoulScan/docs/ARCHITECTURE.md

 ### Uniswap V3 (CLMM) Math

-Used by: Orca CLMM, Raydium CLMM, Meteora DLMM
+Used by: Orca CLMM, Raydium CLMM

 ```
 More complex - uses concentrated liquidity in price ranges (ticks)